mirfan899/Urdu/README.md

 Politics
 Entertainment
 ```

+### News Headlines
+## Headlines with category
+Headlines(`news/headlines.csv.tar.gz`) dataset is taken from [Urd News Headlines](https://github.com/mwaseemrandhawa/Urdu-News-Headline-Dataset).
+Original dataset is in Excel format,
+I've converted to csv for experiments.
+Can be used for clustering and classification.
 ### RAW corpus and models
 ## COUNTER (COrpus of Urdu News TExt Reuse) Dataset
 This dataset is collected from journalism and can be used for Urdu NLP research.